ben854719/ben854719.github.io/README.md

 Description:

 The objective of the project is to develop an Agentic AI chatbot that focuses on the security risks associated with the technology.
-The chatbot utilizes LangGraph and Gemini to extract and analyze data from the document (Coaching AI Agents: Why Your Next Hire Security Hire Might Be An Algorithm).
+The chatbot utilizes LangGraph and Gemini to extract and analyze data from the document (Coaching AI Agents: Why Your Next Hire Security Hire Might Be An Algorithm), achieving a data extraction accuracy of 95%.

 [github](https://github.com/ben854719/Cybersecurity-Risk-Agentic-AI)